 My drawings are analog, Photoshop doesn’t fit me.
 The Rotring Rapidograph is my most used pen and my go to pen for ink drawings.
 But also Pigma Microns and Staedler pigment liners are great to work with, especially in sketchbooks.
 Black and white covers ninety percent of my portfolio, but lately some colour is making it’s way in there.
 For watercolour I’m trusting Winsor&Newton water-colour and also their water colour markers.
 My greys are from Copic.
 After trying the Copic Ciao grey set I was sold, and now I’m the proud owner of the complete Copic Classics Grey tones (cold, neutral and warm).
 My choice of Paper is Hahnemühle 1584 Skizze 190gr/m2.

-I’m available for commissions.
-As far as prices go, you can contact me by sending an email to rikreimert[at]gmail.com.
+If you are interested in my work you can contact me by sending an email to rikreimert[at]gmail.com.